pj-pj-pj/Toonder/README.md

 - ❌ Basic messaging flow (no media, images, or voice support).
 - ❌ UI could do better.
 - ❌ Message limit.
+- ❌ A lot more I can't think of right now.
+- ❌ Text input -> it doesn't wrap text so typing long messages is 🙅‍♀️ bad.